RasyaDevansyah/Assignment2WeKnowNow/README.md

 Next, Fill out these constant variables. (you can paste the URL LAN IP address from the Flask to the URL variable.)
 ![image](https://github.com/user-attachments/assets/3ceb73d7-ee08-4db1-b0e6-322b7faf871c)
+NOTE: Make sure to connect to the same WIFI network as the Flask API or it will not work.